-Finally, we present WFC3's strengths by including detector noise and thus showing how its efficiency, wide wavelength coverage, and large field of view apply to general problems: the limiting point-source magnitude reached in 10 hours of observing time (Figure 3.4); and the time needed to survey a sky area about 9 times larger than the Hubble Ultra Deep Field, to a limiting ABMAG of 26 (Figure 3.5).
+Finally, we present WFC3's strengths by including detector noise and thus showing how its efficiency, wide wavelength coverage, and large field of view apply to general problems: the limiting pointsource magnitude reached in 10 hours of observing time (Figure 3.4); and the time needed to survey a sky area about 9 times larger than the Hubble Ultra Deep Field, to a limiting ABMAG of 26 (Figure 3.5).
 Figure 3.2: System throughputs of optical/infrared imaging instruments on HST as functions of wavelength.
 The plotted quantities are end-to-end throughputs, including filter transmissions, calculated at the pivot wavelength of each wide-band filter of each camera.
+Plot reproduced from Figure 2.1 of the ACS Instrument Handbook (Ryon, Stark, et al. 2023).

 Figure 3.3: Discovery efficiencies of optical/infrared HST imaging instruments, including those verified on-orbit for WFC3.
 Discovery efficiency is defined as the system throughput (plotted in Figure 3.2) multiplied by the area of the field of view.
 Note that the y-axis is now logarithmic.
+Plot reproduced from Figure 2.2 of the ACS Instrument Handbook (Ryon, Stark, et al. 2023).

 Figure 3.4: Limiting point-source magnitudes reached by optical/infrared HST imaging instruments in 10 hours.
-(WFC3/UVIS performance has declined slightly from the early onorbit level shown here due to increasing CTE losses.)
+(Performance of WFC3/UVIS, as well as ACS/WFC, has declined slightly from the early on-orbit level shown here due to increasing CTE losses.)

-Figure 3.5: Time needed for optical/infrared HST imaging instruments to survey a wide sky area to a limiting extended (1 arcsec2) ABMAG of 26.
+Figure 3.5: Time needed for optical/infrared HST imaging instruments to survey a wide sky area to a limiting extended (1 arcsec) ABMAG of 26.
 (WFC3/UVIS performance has declined slightly from the early on-orbit level shown here due to increasing CTE losses.)